Ivantae/jbpmappdemos/README.md

 # jbpmp
-This is a jbpm6+spring+hibernate+mysql project demo,all subdemos run on jetty and managed by maven,just jetty:run.
+This is a jbpm6+spring+hibernate+mysql project demo collection,all subdemos run on jetty and managed by maven,just jetty:run then enjoy it.